ChristianPeters/crispy-grid/README.md

 ### Configuration for using border-box

-You might be tempted to use the CSS3 Property `box-sizing: border-box` to apply a more natural.
-Doing so could break crispy grids internal calculations if you have old grid code using a `content-box` layout.
+By default, Crispy Grid mimics this more natural behavior for a box-sizing: content-box setting by doing calculations.
+If you start a new project and do not have to support IE7, we recommend you to use box-sizing: border-box instead.
-To tell crispy grid you're using `border-box` initialize it with `$grid-box-sizing` like so
+When switching an old project to border-box-sizing you need to tell Crispy Grid so.
+This is as simple as initializing it with `$grid-box-sizing` like so

 ``` sass
 ...